cwinpy/cwinpy/docs/knope/knope.rst

 The example also needs a prior file (``vela_transient_prior.txt``) which contains the priors on the parameters of the window: the start time (taken to be close to the observed glitch time) and the decay time constant.
-If following the analysis of [2]_ the prior on the signal start time can be ±0.5 days either side of the observed glitch time (this is actually much larger than the uncertainty on the glitch time), which is at a GPS time of 1165577920.
-The signal decay time here is set from to be from 1.5 days to 150 days (set in seconds in the prior file).
-An example of such a prior to use
+If following the analysis of [2]_, the prior on the signal start time can be ±0.5 days either side of the observed glitch time (this is actually much larger than the uncertainty on the glitch time), which is at an MJD of 57734.4849906 (or GPS(TT) time of 1165577852).
+The signal decay time here is set from to be from 1.5 days to 150.
+An example of such a prior to use is:
-is:

 .. code-block::